SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/company/contacts-tab.md

 ### Email

-Displays the contact's e-mail address.
-Click on the e-mail address to send a message to this person.
-This opens the message in the e-mail program you have specified.
-See [Send e-mail to contacts][7].
+Displays the contact's email address.
+Click on the email address to [send a message to this person][7].
+This opens the message in the email program you have specified.

 ### Former employees